Christley/ChrisAPI/README.md

 - Shows your camera position.
 - Shows where your mouse is located in the game.
 - Max distance which affects what is displayed on objects/doors

+# Inventory:

+- Shows which items are in your inventory
+- Shows ID of the item
+- Shows the name of the item
+- Shows the quantity of the item

 # Quests